sabbelasichon/t3_tactician/README.md

 }
 ```

+### ValidatorMiddleware
+This middleware uses Extbase validator to check the command object before passing it along.

+The validation rules can be added via annotations like in default Extbase practices.

+If the command fails, it will throw a Ssch\T3Tactician\Middleware\InvalidCommandException.

+### LoggingMiddleware
+This middleware uses the TYPO3 Logging-API.
+This is useful especially during development.

+### Custom middleware
 You can also create your own middleware and add them to the configuration.
 The ordering in the configuration is important.